SpecDD

 the effective spec context is:

-This means the service spec inherits constraints from the feature spec, module spec, and app spec.
+This means the itinerary spec inherits rules from the trip-planning spec and the root project spec.

 The core rule is: